florisvb/PyNumDiff/README.md

 The code is compatible with >=Python 3.5.
 It can be installed using pip or directly from the source code.
 Basic installation options include:

-* From PyPI using pip: `pip install pynumdiff`
+* From PyPI using pip: `pip install pynumdiff`.
+May require pre-installing `numpy, scipy, matplotlib`.
 * From source using pip git+: `pip install git+https://github.com/florisvb/PyNumDiff`
 * From local source code using setup.py: requires pre-installing `numpy, scipy, matplotlib`.
 Then run `python ./setup.py install` from inside this directory.
 See below for example.

 Installation of the optional packages such as `cvxpy` can be tricky because `cvxpy` requires pythonX-dev packages.
-Depending on your version of Ubuntu it can be challenging to meet all the right requirements and installation options.
+Depending on your version of Ubuntu it can be challenging to meet all the right requirements and installation options (e.g. it is difficult to install python3.6-dev on Ubuntu 16.04).
 Here are several tested example installation workflows:

 ###### Complete install on Ubuntu 16.04 using python3.5 in blank virtual environment using pip git+: